-The Vitruvius Program is an architecture, art and design program that serves as the art curriculum at Summit School of Ahwatukee, for preschool through eighth grade.
+The Vitruvius Program is an architecture, art and design program that serves as the art curriculum at Summit School, for preschool through eighth grade.
 In March of 2011, The Association of Architecture Organizations (AAO) in Chicago announced that Summit’s innovative Vitruvius Art Program is the winner of the National School Award;

 THE TOP SCHOOL ART CURRICULUM in the UNITED STATES!